-In 2019, the transformation office was set up in the Bank as part of the internal labor market in Germany; its function is to assist the change process in the internal labor market.
-The transformation office, which is managed centrally at the Braunschweig facilities, makes appointments to vacant positions, primarily with existing employees whose previous function has been discontinued.
-This ensures that there is a transparent procedure at the site.
-Employees affected by the change receive assistance from the FS Academy in the form of special training, for example focusing on job applications and willingness to change ("QualiQuick").
-The aim is to give employees a rapid boost and encourage them to embrace change.
-The transformation office holds information events in the various departments and maintains continuous contact with employees and managers.
+The Transformation Office, set up in 2019, supports the change process in respect of the internal labor market.
+Its centralized management at the Braunschweig facilities ensures that vacant positions are filled primarily by internal job applicants whose previous roles have been discontinued.
+This aims to ensure that there is a transparent procedure throughout the whole site.
+Employees affected by the transformation receive assistance in the form of special training.
+The Transformation Office holds information events in the various departments and maintains continuous contact with employees and managers.
 It is a source of detailed advice and support in connection with all issues related to the internal labor market.
 There are similar approaches at the international facilities.